wagonhelm/rotation_augment/README.md

 1. If you are uncertain if your data is good you can choose option 1 and look through data.
 If you choose to seperate sorted data it will move bad data into a folder called `badData` when you press the spacebar and will move good data into a folder called `goodData` when you press any other key.
 Press ESC to escape.

 2. Option 2 will create augmented rotated data and save in the `augImages` directory.
+It will only rotate the image if the bounding boxes edges are not within 5% of the images edges.
+This prevents losing bounding boxes / skewing data.

 3. Option 3 will look through augmented data with bounding boxes drawn.
 If you choose to seperate sorted data it will move bad data into a folder called `badData` when you press the spacebar and will move good data into a folder called `goodData` when you press any other key.
 Press ESC to escape.